vicw0ng-hk/vicw0ng-hk/README.md

 I am studying for a :mortar_board: [Bachelor of Engineering in Computer Science](https://www.cs.hku.hk/programmes/beng-compsc/programme-structure) degree at :school: [the University of Hong Kong](https://hku.hk).
 I am on track to work as an :hammer_and_pick: [Industrial Placement Trainee](https://www.hsbc.com/careers/students-and-graduates/student-opportunities/hong-kong-industrial-placement) at :bank: [the Hongkong and Shanghai Banking Corporation Limited](https://www.hsbc.com/) starting the coming July.

-I am interested in a number of topics in the field of or related to :computer: computer science, including :closed_lock_with_key: security, :chains: blockchain, :brain: artificial intelligence, :speech_balloon: natural language processing, :hammer_and_wrench: software engineering, etc.
+I am interested in a number of topics in the field of or related to :computer: computer science, including :closed_lock_with_key: security, :chains: blockchain, :brain: artificial intelligence, :speech_balloon: natural language processing, :hammer_and_wrench: software engineering, :book: CS education, etc.

 ### Languages